cosmir/openmic-annotator/docs/task1.md

 ## Format

-The input to the system is a music audio file.
+The input to the system is an audio music file.
 The output is a list of the instruments from the taxonomy deemed relevant to the audio file.

 [JAMS example]